How to Clean a Hat

 -

 Use steam to shape and clean the hat.
-For heavy stains, powdered cleaners may be used.

 Cleaning Straw Hat